Dutchy365/BlogBytes/content/page/spotlight.md

 * **2024-10-19 <span style="color: #92400e;">- CollabDays Belgium - Building a dynamic data review system using Power Platform capabilities**</span></br>
 An inspiring session in which attendees will get solid understanding of how to make it possible to create a flexible data review system using only out-of-the-box functionalities within the Power Platform.

+* **2024-10-10 <span style="color: #92400e;">- Content Strategy event: "Data and Information Management in the 21st Century" - Breakout session: Officials of the future**</span></br>
+How will officials work with information in the future?
+And what role do content platforms play in this?
+What will the digital workplace of the future look like?
+In this session we will show what is already possible with AI today and explore the future together.

 * **2024-06-06 <span style="color: #92400e;">- Seminar organized by Microsoft and Surf - Proving the value of the Power Platform in a Proof of Value, lessons learned from the past year**</span></br>
 Seminar is part of [Microsoft Innovation and Inspiration  Program.](https://pulse.microsoft.com/nl-nl/microsoft-innovation-inspiration-program/)
 An inspiring session in which lessons learned are shared about implementing Power Platform solutions at an educational institute.